socotecio/django-socio-grpc/docs/features/proto-serializers.rst

         content = models.TextField()
         user = models.ForeignKey(User, on_delete=models.CASCADE)

 Then we generate the proto file for this model.
-See :ref:`Proto Gneration <proto-generation>`_ for more information.
+See `Proto Gneration <proto-generation>`_ for more information.
 Be sure you completed all the step before the :ref:`Generate proto quickstart step <quickstart-generate-proto>`

 You can now define your serializer like this: